cycloss/recipes/pasta-light.md

 **Serves 3**

-- 175g guanciale or pancetta or 300g of streaky bacon in order or preference
+- 300g of streaky bacon, or 175g of guanciale or pancetta if you have it
 - 3 garlic cloves, minced / 1 tsp garlic paste
 - 2 large eggs and 2 egg yolks
 - 100g pecorino